-Dubail Paris, the well-known network of luxury boutiques and Officine Panerai, the famous Italian-based watchmaking brand, have teamed to introduce the Panerai Luminor 1950 Rattrapante Dubail Paris (PAM 357) limited edition fly-back chronograph watch.
-Equipped with an ETA Valjoux 7750-based caliber and sporting an oversized body in DLC-coated steel, the watch brings you everything you expect from a Panerai.
+Dubail Paris, the network of luxury boutiques, and Officine Panerai, the famous Italian-based watchmaking brand, have teamed to introduce the limited-edition Luminor 1950 Rattrapante Dubail Paris (PAM 357) fly-back chronograph.
+Equipped with an ETA Valjoux 7750-based caliber and sporting an oversized body in DLC-coated steel, the chronograph brings you everything you expect from a Panerai timekeeper.
 The design is recognizable to the point that, looking at it, you constantly suffer from the severest case of déjà vu.

 Like it is often the case with “limited editions” presented by major brands like Panerai (and I am also looking at you, Breitling,) the “limited” part is more or less true if your definition of the term assumes that the piece is issued in dozens of examples, there is not much particularly “special” or “collectible” about this new timepiece.
 It seems to be just your normal run-off-the-mill Luminor model, but in a differently finished body that now its high-grade steel further protected by a hard to scratch coating.

-The case is, as you might have expected, the standard for the model range cushion-shaped piece that features Panerai’s signature “patent pending” crown guard and features a dial layout, which is very similar to that of the still-fresh Panerai Luminor 1950 8 Days Rattrapante split seconds chronograph (Ref.
+The case is, as you might have expected, the standard for the model range cushion-shaped piece that features Panerai’s signature “patent pending” crown guard and features a dial layout, which is similar to that of the still-fresh Luminor 1950 8 Days Rattrapante split-seconds chronograph (Ref.
 PAM 319) model that was presented last year at SIHH 2009.

-We have already seen this movement in a number of Panerai watches, including the 2009 model year limited edition Panerai Luminor 1950 Regatta Rattrapante PAM 332 device.
-For some, the choice of caliber may be sort of disappointing, but for many the idea of getting a “poor man’s” (using the expression is bad taste, so please forgive me) version of the luxury timekeeper at just 1/4th of the price of the “original” may be very tempting.
-After all, not so many people actually care about what kind of caliber animates a watch as well as it looks cool and bears a well-advertised logo on its dial.
+We have already seen this movement in several Panerais, including the 2009 model year limited-edition Luminor 1950 Regatta Rattrapante PAM 332.
+For some, the choice of caliber may be sort of disappointing, but for many, the idea of getting a “poor man’s” (using the expression is bad taste, so please forgive me) version of the luxury timekeeper at just 1/4th of the price of the “original” may be very tempting.
+After all, not so many people care about what kind of caliber animates a watch as long as it looks cool and bears a well-advertised logo on its dial.

 Although, buying a €11,300 watch, one would rightfully expect the Italian brand to present the chronograph in one of their gorgeous matte-black ceramic cases, the timekeeper is still delivered in a black DLC-coated stainless steel body.